Local Feature Matching Using Deep Learning: A Survey: Detector-free Models

 The CNN's dense feature receptive field may have limitations in handling regions with low texture or discerning between keypoints with similar feature representations.
 In contrast, humans tend to consider both local and global information when matching in such regions.
 Given Transformers' success in computer vision tasks such as image classification~\cite{dosovitskiy2020image}, object detection~\cite{carion2020end}, and semantic segmentation~\cite{xu2023rssformer,xu2023scd,xu2023dual,10328690,10214591}, researchers have explored incorporating Transformers' global receptive field and long-range dependencies into local feature matching.
 Various approaches that integrate Transformers into feature extraction networks for local feature matching have emerged.

 Given that the only difference between sparse matching and dense matching is the quantity of points to query, COTR~\cite{jiang2021cotr} combines the advantages of both approaches.
 It learns two matching images jointly with self-attention, using some keypoints as queries and recursively refining matches in the other image through a corresponding neural network.
 This integration combines both matches into one parameter-optimized problem.
 ECO-TR~\cite{tan2022eco} strives to develop an end-to-end model to accelerate COTR by intelligently connecting multiple transformer blocks and progressively refining predicted coordinates in a coarse-to-fine manner on a shared multi-scale feature extraction network.
 LoFTR~\cite{sun2021loftr} is groundbreaking because it creates a GNN with keypoints as nodes, utilizing self-attention layers and mutual attention layers to obtain feature descriptors for two images and generating dense matches in regions with low texture.
 To overcome the absence of local attention interaction in LoFTR, Aspanformer~\cite{chen2022aspanformer} proposes an uncertainty-driven scheme based on flow prediction probabilistic modeling that adaptively varies the local attention span to allocate different context sizes for different positions.
-Expanding upon these developments, SE2-LoFTR~\cite{bokman2022case} presents a significant advancement in addressing rotational challenges in feature matching.
-This enhancement involves modifying the LoFTR model by substituting its conventional backbone CNN with a steerable CNN.
-This alteration renders the model equivariant to both translations and image rotations, markedly augmenting its resilience to rotational variances.
-The fusion of steerable CNN-based feature extraction with techniques such as rectified planar surface matching demonstrates the versatility and extensive applicability of this approach.
+Contrary to the detect-then-describe strategy of S-TREK~\cite{santellani2023s}, which leverages a translation and rotation equivariant keypoint detector paired with a lightweight descriptor extractor, SE2-LoFTR~\cite{bokman2022case} adopts a detector-free paradigm, seamlessly extracting pixel-level correspondences between pairs of images without necessitating the preliminary step of keypoint detection.
+This model enhances the original LoFTR framework by incorporating a steerable CNN, thereby achieving inherent equivariance to translations and rotations.
+This modification significantly boosts the model's resilience to rotational variances, showcasing the model's unique contribution to the domain of feature matching through direct image correspondence.
+SE2-LoFTR's approach exemplifies the versatility and efficiency of detector-free models in handling complex image matching scenarios, particularly those involving significant rotational movements.